 DuraLITE roller docks are the highest quality and among the easiest to install.

-Our removable decking is standard with all decking choices.
+Our removable decking (Cedar or Synthetic) is optional.
 This lets you get most of the weight off the dock for transportation.
 This feature is critical if you have a wall or rip-wrap to get over before effective rolling can begin.
 Most other roller docks are too heavy to manually lift.

 Our heavy duty tubular frame is stronger and more resistant to twisting forces than truss frame roller docks.
 The tubular construction is also more durable to handle, as truss frames are prone to bending at the toothpick size components that make up the truss.

 Sand And Gravel Bottom: A rolling dock should only be used where it can roll without sinking into mud.

 Gradual Slope: A gentle slope will be easier to guide the rolling dock in and out.